22 dead in blast outside northern China chemical plant

-BEIJING (AP) - An explosion early Wednesday outside a chemical plant in northeastern China has killed at least 22 people and destroyed scores of vehicles.
+BEIJING (AP) - An explosion outside a chemical plant in northeastern China early Wednesday killed at least 22 people and destroyed scores of vehicles, in the latest challenge to efforts to boost industrial safety in the world's second-largest economy.

-An official news release said the blast occurred just after midnight at a loading dock next to the plant operated by the Hebei Shenghua Chemical Industry Co.
-Ltd. The plant is in the city of Zhangjiakou, which is to play host to the 2022 Winter Olympic Games.
+The blast occurred just after midnight at a loading area next to the plant operated by the Hebei Shenghua Chemical Industry Co.
+Ltd., according to a statement from the Zhangjiakou city government.
+The plant is located in Zhangjiakou, which is to play host to the 2022 Winter Olympics.

-"We request that citizens do not go to the site to watch in order to avoid disrupting recovery efforts," the statement said.
+"We request that citizens do not go to the site to watch in order to avoid disrupting recovery efforts," it said.

+An official at the city government propaganda department, who gave only his surname, Gao, said the accident's cause was still under investigation and no other information could be provided.

+Investigators suspect a truck carrying the highly flammable compound ethane for use by a separate nearby chemical factory exploded as it was passing the Shenghua plant, the official Xinhua News Agency reported.
+The flames then spread to other trucks but not to the Shenghua complex itself, which continued to operate as normal, the report said.

 Industrial safety is a major concern in China, where requirements for the storage and transport of chemicals and other dangerous products are often weakly enforced.